TheMcMurder/rxjs-state/README.md

 # rxjs-state

-This is an experimental project on managing state with rxjs in a way that's convenient for me.
+This is an experimental project on managing state with rxjs.
+I'm mostly playing around with a loose idea and doing some brainstorming through code